You may be asking yourself how to do a work-related videoconference from home without looking unprofessional.

 5. Warn anyone around you about your meeting

-Another important videoconference call tip worth mentioning is to inform any possible interrupters about your schedule.
+Another important virtual meeting etiquette tip worth mentioning is to inform any possible interrupters about your schedule.

 This could save you some embarrassment and awkward moments.